 The surplus generated does not cover the full expenditure that the Council incurred on concessionary fares.
-The total cost to the council for offering this service to its residents in 2018-19 was £16,019m; the Parking Account surplus contributed over 79% towards this cost.
+The total cost to the council, for this service to residents, in 2019-20 was £15,898m.
+The Parking Account surplus contributed almost 83% towards this cost, more than in any previous year.